 Emergencies.
 Whenever, in the judgment of the enforcing officer an emergency exists which requires immediate action to protect the public health, safety or welfare, an order may be issued, without notice, conference or hearing, directing the owner, occupant, operator, or agent to take such action as is appropriate to correct or abate the emergency.
 If circumstances warrant, the enforcing officer may act to correct or abate the emergency.
 The owner, occupant, operator or agent shall be granted a conference on the matter upon his request, as soon as practicable, but such conference shall in no case stay the abatement of correction of such emergency.

 Appeals.
-Any person, including the enforcing officer, aggrieved by any decision of the Housing Board of Review, may present to the court of competent jurisdiction petition duly verified setting forth that such decision is illegal in whole or in part and specifying the grounds of illegality.
+Any person, including the enforcing officer, aggrieved by any decision of the Housing Board of Review may present to the Municipal Court or other court of competent jurisdiction a petition duly verified setting forth that such decision is illegal in whole or in part and specifying the grounds of illegality.
 Such petition shall be presented to the court within 30 days after the filing of the decision in the office of the Board.
-The filing of the complaint shall not stay proceedings upon the decision appealed from, but the court may on application, upon notice to the Board and on due cause shown, grant a restraining order.
+The filing of the petition for appeal shall not stay proceedings upon the decision appealed from, but the court may on application, upon notice to the Board and on due cause shown, grant a restraining order.
 The Board shall not be required to return the original papers acted on by it, but it shall be sufficient to return certified or sworn copies thereof or such portions thereof as may be called for by such order of court.
 The return shall concisely set forth other facts as may be pertinent and material to show the grounds of the decision appealed from and shall be verified.
-If upon the hearing, it shall appear to the court that testimony is necessary for the proper disposition of the matter, it may take evidence or appoint a master to take such evidence as it may direct, and he shall report the same to the court with his findings of fact and conclusions of law, which shall constitute a part of the proceedings upon which the determination of the court shall be made.
-The court may reverse or affirm wholly or partly or may modify the decision brought up for review.
+If, upon the hearing, it shall appear to the court that testimony is necessary for the proper disposition of the matter, it may take evidence or appoint a master to take such evidence as it may direct, and he shall report the same to the court with his findings of fact and conclusions of law, which shall constitute a part of the proceedings upon which the determination of the court shall be made.
+The court may reverse or affirm, wholly or partly, or may modify the decision brought up for review.
 There shall be no right of appeal from the final judgment, decision or order of the court.
 Any person or persons jointly or severally aggrieved by the final judgment, decision or order of the court may petition the supreme court for a prerogative writ of certiorari to review such judgment, decision or order.

 Court proceedings.
-The Superior Court shall, upon due proceedings instituted in the name of the Town, have power to issue any extraordinary writ or to proceed according to equity or both to restrain, prevent, enjoin, abate or correct a violation; or to order the repair, vacation or demolition of any dwelling existing in violation of the provisions of this chapter or to otherwise compel compliance with all of the provisions of this chapter or corporate unit ordinances adopted pursuant to the authority hereof.
+The Municipal Court shall, upon due proceedings instituted in the name of the Town, have power to issue any extraordinary writ or to proceed according to equity or both to restrain, prevent, enjoin, abate or correct a violation; or to order the repair, vacation or demolition of any dwelling existing in violation of the provisions of this chapter or to otherwise compel compliance with all of the provisions of this chapter or corporate unit ordinances adopted pursuant to the authority hereof.
 When, under the provisions of this chapter or of any ordinance passed pursuant to the authority hereof, any work is done or material furnished by any enforcing officer or by his order at the expense of the owner or other persons interested, the value of such work and material may be recovered in an action of the case brought against such owner or other interested person or persons, and if any such work or materials shall have been done or furnished at the cost of the corporate unit, such enforcing officer shall cause the same to be brought in the name of the corporate unit.
 Upon the entry of any case or proceeding brought under the provisions of this chapter, the court shall, at the request of either party, advance the case so that it may be heard and determined with as little delay as possible.

 In any case where a provision of this chapter is found to be in conflict with a provision of any zoning, building, fire, safety or health ordinance or code of the corporate unit or of this state, the provision which establishes the higher standard for the promotion and protection of the health and safety of the people shall prevail.
 In any case where a provision of this chapter is found to be in conflict with a provision of any other ordinance or code of the corporate unit or of this state existing on the effective date of this chapter which establishes a lower standard for the promotion and protection of the health and safety of the people, the provisions of this chapter shall be deemed to prevail, and such other ordinances or codes are hereby declared to be repealed to the extent that they may be found in conflict with this chapter.